-- The library of experiences needs to be significantly expanded, to stress-test retrieval and rerepresentation. - Skolem resolution strategies that attempt to identify hypothesized entities in the prediction with unmapped entities in the current situation need to be explored. - Criteria for using multiple remindings need to be formulated. - Learning strategies, in the form of storing back the results of rerepresentation and using SEQL to construct generalizations, also need to be explored.
+- The library of experiences needs to be significantly expanded, to stress-test retrieval and rerepresentation. - The rerepresentation process should be more selective and be controlled by task specific strategies. - First-principles reasoning needs to be integrated with the existing SQS system to facilitate reasoning and filter possible candidate behaviors, turning SQS into a hybrid qualitative simulator. - Learning strategies, in the form of storing back the results of rerepresentation and using SEQL to construct generalizations, also need to be explored.